-The Dashboard will be shown when logged in
+The Dashboard will be shown when logged in.

-From the Dashboard select Routing from the Elements section.
-From the left hand menu Select SIP Entities and click on New (not shown).
+From the Dashboard select Routing from the Elements section (not shown).
+From the left hand menu select SIP Entities and click on New (not shown).

-- Set a Descriptive Name
+- Enter a Descriptive Name

-- Enter the FQDN or IP Address of the Avaya Set Type as SIP Trunk Other entries can be default.
+- Enter the FQDN or IP Address of the Avaya SBCE

+- Set Type as SIP Trunk

+Other entries can be default.

-- Click on Commit.
+Click on Commit.